How Do Student Loans Work?

 By understanding how student loans work, you can prevent surprises after graduation.
 If you know what kind of loans you have, their interest rates, and repayment terms, you can come up with a repayment plan that works for you.

-If you still need to borrow money for school, join Juno to get access to the lowest possible interest rates and exclusive deals.
+If you still need to borrow money for school, join Juno to get access to the lowest possible student loan interest rates and exclusive deals.

 Kat Tretina is a freelance writer based in Orlando, FL.
 She specializes in helping people finance their education and manage debt.
 Her work has been featured in Forbes, The Huffington Post, MarketWatch, and many other publications.